Courtmacsherry Harbour Lifeboat Station: History

 In 1866, a tender of £171 was accepted from Edward Shannon to construct a boathouse, completed in 1867, which had doors at both ends to allow a launch over the beach, or to allow the boat and carriage to be transported elsewhere should that be required.
 A site at the end of the village was donated by the 'Ladies Boyle', Jane, Elizabeth and Charlotte, three of the daughters of Henry Boyle, 3rd Earl of Shannon.
-Funded by the 'City of Dublin Lifeboat Fund', a 32-foot self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, was constructed by Woolfe of Shadwell.
+Funded by the 'City of Dublin Lifeboat Fund', a 32 ft self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, was constructed by Woolfe of Shadwell.
 On 7 February 1867, the boat was paraded through the streets of Dublin, where a naming ceremony took place at Custom House Quay, the boat being named City of Dublin.
 Afterwards, the boat and carriage were transported to Bandon, County Cork free of charge by both the Great Southern and Western Railway, and the Cork, Bandon and South Coast Railway companies, finally establishing Courtmacsherry Lifeboat Station on 13 February 1867.

 On passage from New York, to Queenstown, County Cork (Cobh), the barque General Caulfield was wrecked on 12 January 1879, when she ran aground on a sandbank in Courtmacsherry Bay.
 The City of Dublin lifeboat rescued all 18 crew.

-In 1901, the station would receive the Kezia Gwilt (ON 467), a 37-foot (12-oared) self-righting (P&S) lifeboat, built by Thames Ironworks.
+In 1901, the station would receive the Kezia Gwilt (ON 467), a 37 ft (12-oared) self-righting (P&S) lifeboat, built by Thames Ironworks.
 She was funded from the legacy of Alfred Gwilt, architect and wine merchant of Norbiton, London, and named after his wife Kezia.